andreagavazzi/ag_ago/README.md

 Ago will be equipped with an increasing number of sensors while the electronic is depending on the platform version.

-* Version 1.0: RaspberryPi 4B :arrow_left:
+* Version 1.0: RaspberryPi 4B (current)
 * Version 1.5: nVidia Jetson Nano
 * Version 2.0: nVidia Xavier AGX

 # ROS and Artificial Intelligence